Skip to content

 3. Select the “People” tab found in the case file.

-4. Find the name of the person you want to have access to the new bundle.
+4. Find the name of the person who should have access to the new bundle.

-• Tip – Pressing “Ctrl + F” buttons on your keyboard will bring up a search box on your browser where you can type the last name of the person you’d like to have access to the new bundle.
+• Tip – Press the “Ctrl” and “G” buttons on your keyboard at the same time to bring up a search box on your browser.
+In this box you can type the last name of the person who should have access to the new bundle.
 Case Center will bring you to that name on the page so you don’t have to scroll.

 5. Find the name of the new bundle next to that person’s name.